 It's 2020, should businesses send regular blog emails to their subscribers?
 I wanted to know how marketers truly viewed the topic of emailing blog posts in the modern marketing era so I spent the past month interviewing more than 20 marketing experts to find out how they perceive emailing blog posts in the year 2019.

-Spending money on creating awesome content but not distributing is a waste of your hard work because email is the best way to reach, touch and nurture leads and clients.
-Emailing your posts gets the most bang for the buck and ensures that your blog posts reach a wide audience.
+Spending money on creating awesome content but not distributing is a waste of your hard work because email is the best way to reach, touch, and nurture leads and clients.
+Emailing blog posts gets the most bang for the buck and ensures that your blog reaches a wide audience.
 Be sure to include calls to action to bring traffic back to your primary website to convert leads into sales.

-What is the Ideal Frequency to Email Blog Posts?
+2. What is the Ideal Frequency for Emailing Blog Posts?

 As a rule of thumb, we believe that brands should send no more than 2 blog posts out per week.
 If your brand produces more than that, it’s a good idea to roll them up in a newsletter.
 It should contain the list and teasers to all of your blog posts published that week, so your subscribers can pick and choose exactly what they want to read.

-Based on the brands we talked to, we find about 75% of them email their blog posts every time they publish one regardless of post frequency, and about 25% send a monthly round up newsletter of all of their blog posts for the month.
+Based on the brands we talked to, we find about 75% are emailing blog posts every time they publish one regardless of post frequency, and about 25% send a monthly round-up newsletter of all of their blog posts for the month.

 75% email every blog post when it's published